 With electric dreams, will Hyundai dump work on engines?
 Here's clarity

 Hyundai Motor Company appears doggedly determined to have a larger role in the world of mobility and has time and again expressed belief that battery power isn't just the future but is crucial even in the present.
 Some of its models like the Kona and Ioniq 5 are already emerging as strong volume players in markets where offered but many have wondered if the emphasis on zero emission vehicles means that work on further improving combustion engines will be abandoned altogether.
+A senior official has now come on record to allay concerns.

 Similar CarsFind More Cars